-The presence of any of the under listed signs does not necessarily prove abuse, but it should alert concerned parties to make further inquiries and investigations.
+The presence of any of the under-listed signs does not necessarily prove abuse, but it should alert concerned parties to make further inquiries and investigations.
 Below are seven of the most common abuses that is meted on vulnerable adults and the signs that can be looked out for to identify abuse;

 Sexual abuse refers to an unsolicited sexual approach from one person to another.
 Sexual abuse is also one of the abuses meted on vulnerable adults.

-Types of sexual abuse include; rape, attempted rape, inappropriate touching, sexual teasing, inappropriate dressing, non-consensual masturbation, sexual harassment, and sexual assault.
+Types of sexual abuse include rape, attempted rape, inappropriate touching, sexual teasing, inappropriate dressing, non-consensual masturbation, sexual harassment, and sexual assault.

-- Financial and material abuse:
+4. Financial and material abuse:

 This is an act of depriving a vulnerable individual of financial and material assistance.
 It could also mean an unauthorized use of a vulnerable individual’s property for selfish purposes.

-Types of financial and material abuse includes; theft of money, fraud, scam, coercing or forcing a vulnerable individual into relinquishing their money or possession, refusal to pay for the welfare of a vulnerable individual, providing less care than is needed for the sake of personal gain, preventing a vulnerable person from accessing their own money, misuse of power of attorney, false representation of person’s bank account etc.
+Types of financial and material abuse include theft of money, fraud, scam, coercing or forcing a vulnerable individual into relinquishing their money or possession, refusal to pay for the welfare of a vulnerable individual, providing less care than is needed for the sake of personal gain, preventing a vulnerable person from accessing their own money, misuse of the power of attorney, false representation of person’s bank account etc.

-The possible signs of financial abuse includes; missing money or personal possession, unexplained deductions in vulnerable individual’s account, unusual family interest in the properties of vulnerable persons, recent changes in the title of property, uncooperative actions by the manager of vulnerable person’s property and funds, a disparity between the vulnerable person’s resources and their financial resources etc.
+The possible signs of financial abuse include missing money or personal possession, unexplained deductions in vulnerable individual’s account, unusual family interest in the properties of vulnerable persons, recent changes in the title of a property, uncooperative actions by the manager of vulnerable person’s property and funds, a disparity between the vulnerable person’s resources and their financial resources etc.

 Slavery didn’t come to an end in the 19th Century, it was simply repackaged.
 Currently, close to 40 million people are caught in the throngs of contemporary slavery.
 Vulnerable adults are also not left out of this ugly development.

-Institutional or organisation abuse:
+6. Institutional or organisation abuse:

 This is a kind of abuse meted by an institution or organisation, particularly one in a position of trust and possibly responsible for the care and welfare of the individuals that they abuse.

-The possible signs of institutional abuse include; inadequate staffing, malnutrition, poor standard of care, lack of social visits, lack of proper procedures, the absence of managerial supervision, unkempt and improper appearance etc.
+The possible signs of institutional abuse include inadequate staffing, malnutrition, poor standard of care, lack of social visits, lack of proper procedures, the absence of managerial supervision, unkempt and improper appearance etc.

 These are seven of the most popular abuses that vulnerable adults are exposed to and the signs to look out for.
 Once a case of abuse is noticed, it is imperative that a report is made to the appropriate authorities to take the necessary actions.
-Actions could be a jail time for abusers or the option of fine.
+Actions could be jail time for abusers or the option of a fine.
 The abused individual is most likely going to be withdrawn from their care and placed in a more secure environment.